WoodWing Assets is one of the ways of Accessing files stored in Assets Server through a Web browser.

 - Configuring the maximum resolution of the image used when zooming in

-- Configuring the default expiry date of shared assets
+- Configuring the default expiration date of shared files

 - Extending the functionality with plug-ins